Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 6. Green Darner Dragonfly

-You can find it in both regions.
-Its body is green, with two enormous blue eyes on its head.
+It is found in both regions.
+Its body is green, and its head has two enormous blue eyes.

-The green darner dragonfly feeds on a wide range of insects, including butterflies, as its primary food source.
+The green darner dragonfly feeds on many insects, including butterflies, as its primary food source.

 Their long, slender legs allow them to grab insects out of the air or pluck them off leaves.
 They do this frequently.